 The correlation between physical properties, lithology, and seismic Horizon B' at Site 1246, where it is present a few meters above the BSR, is not clear.
-A thin (<1 cm thick) volcanic ash-rich layer is observed at ~95 mbsf in Section 204-1246B-11H-4, 96 cm.
-Narrow (<1 m) layers of high resistivity observed in the LWD resistivity data and thermal anomalies indicative of the presence of gas hydrate are observed at 96-97 mbsf.
-A sample thought to contain hydrate was recovered in Section 204-1246B-11H-5 at this depth.
+A thin (<1 cm thick) volcanic ash-rich layer is observed at 96 cm depth in Section 204-1246B-11H-4, 96 cm (~95 mbsf).
+Strong, narrow (<1 m), high-resistivity, and thermal anomalies indicative of the presence of gas hydrate are observed at 96-97 mbsf in the LWD and IR data, respectively.
+A sample thought to contain hydrate was recovered in Core 204-1246B-11H-5 at this depth.
 Recovery in Core 204-1246B-11H was 80%, and the primary lithologic source of Horizon B' may not have been recovered.
-Shore-based studies are planned to determine the age and provenance of this ~95-mbsf ash and compare it to the ash recovered from Site 1244.
+Shore-based studies are planned to determine the age and provenance of this ash and to compare it to the ash recovered from Site 1244.
 The ash data will complement the biostratigraphic ages, which suggest an age of ~0.3 Ma at Horizon B'.
 Seismic modeling will also provide constraints on the nature of fluids in this horizon.
-At Site 1244, where Horizon B' is found at 216 mbsf (well below the GHSZ), it is associated with a 60-cm-thick layer that is rich in detrital shards of volcanic glass and corresponds to a distinctive low density anomaly in the LWD and shipboard physical property data.
-We will test the model that Horizon B' contains free gas at Site 1244 and that the disappearance of the density anomaly at Site 1246 results from the replacement of free gas by gas hydrate.
+At Site 1244, where Horizon B' is found at 216 mbsf (well below the GHSZ), it is associated with a 60-cm-thick layer that is rich in detrital shards of volcanic glass and corresponds to a distinctive low-density anomaly in the LWD and shipboard physical property data.
+We will test the model that Horizon B' contains free gas at Site 1244 and that the disappearance of the density anomaly at Site 1246 results from incorporation of free gas into gas hydrate.

-Geochemical analyses of IWs made during Leg 204 revealed variations in the concentration of several different chemical species with depth that correlate with the presence of gas hydrate in the GHSZ.
+Geochemical analyses of interstitial waters made during Leg 204 revealed variations in the concentration of several different chemical species with depth that correlate with the GHSZ.
 At Site 1246, the most direct correlation is based on chloride concentrations, which show a pattern similar to those observed at most other sites, with the exception of those at the southern summit of Hydrate Ridge (Fig. F14).
-From the seafloor to ~40 mbsf, the chloride concentrations are similar to that of seawater, suggesting that no hydrate is present.
-Between 40 mbsf and the BSR at ~114 mbsf, there are numerous low-chloride spikes that probably reflect the dilution of pore water by freshwater from dissociated hydrate.
-The lowest chloride value at this site (~430 mM) is from an IW sample that fortuitously coincided with the coarse-grained basal zone of the Horizon B turbidite discussed above.
-Assuming an in situ "no hydrate" background chloride concentration, the amplitude of this chloride anomaly suggests that 23% of the pore space was filled by hydrate.
-Ba, Li, and Na are depleted in this interval, and Ca, Mg, and Sr are depleted in the overlying sample, located ~3 m higher in the section.
-The correlation of IW chemistry with specific horizons defined by lithologic and physical properties suggests that isotopic analysis and modeling of these chemical data may provide constraints on the origin, evolution, and flow rate of fluids that transport methane into and through the GHSZ.
+From the seafloor to ~40 mbsf, the chloride concentrations is similar to that of seawater, suggesting that no hydrate is present.
+Between 40 mbsf and the BSR at ~114 mbsf, there are numerous low-chloride spikes that likely reflect the dilution of pore water by water from dissociated hydrate.
+The lowest chloride value at this site (~430 mM) is from a sample that fortuitously coincided with the coarse-grained basal zone of the Horizon B turbidite discussed above.
+Assuming that an in situ no hydrate background concentration of chloride (as was estimated for Site 1244), the amplitude of this chloride anomaly suggests that 23% of the pore space in this layer is filled by hydrate.
+Ba, Li, and Na are depleted in this interval, and Ca, Mg, and Sr are depleted in the overlying sample located ~3 m higher in the section.
+The correlation of interstitial water chemistry with specific horizons defined by lithologic and physical properties suggests that modeling of these chemical data may provide constraints on the origin, evolution, and flow rate of fluids that transport methane into and through the GHSZ.